flir-cx/flir-yocto-documentation/rndis.md

 #### Check connection
-After reboot, check that you are able to login using ssh to root@192.168.250.2 and your own root password every time.
+After reboot, check that you are able to login using ssh to root@192.168.250.2 and **your own** root password every time.

 #### Restore USB RNDIS mode
 Avoid changing USB mode from graphical user interface (or by command).<br>
 If you do this by mistake, it should be possible to restore USB RNDIS using unlocker tool again.<br>
 You should then only need to install _unlocker_ file to get a working RNDIS connection<br>
 Then login and run command _reboot_ to get a permanent USB RNDIS again.

+(You may also want to take a look at [WiFi backdoor to target device](https://github.com/flir-cx/flir-yocto-documentation/blob/master/backdoor.md))<br>